 Named entities might be found by analyzing the search results for a search query to find common objects or themes that the user might be interested in.

 Examples of Name Entities from Searches

 1) A search for “Chicago Bulls” might return documents in which the name “Michael Jordan” shows up in many of the search results since he played for the Chicago Bulls.
-This can be done, regardless of the fact that he was not specified in the original search query.
+This can be done, even though he was not specified in the original search query.

-2) A search for “The Splendid Splinter” (a nickname for Ted Williams) might return as a named entity the Boston Red Sox because the Boston Red Sox are indirectly related to Ted Williams.
+2) A search for “The Splendid Splinter” (a nickname for Ted Williams) might return as a named entity the Boston Red Sox because the Boston Red Sox is indirectly related to Ted Williams.

 3) A search for the book “The World is Flat,” might result in a related name entity of its author “Thomas L. Friedman”.